Helmut Kentler: Activity as court expert

 Kentler also acted as a forensic expert in abuse cases.
 In 1997, he declared about the almost 30 cases he had dealt with up to that point: "I am very proud that so far all cases I have dealt with have been terminated with the discontinuation of proceedings or even acquittals."
-Kentler did not attribute injustice to the sexual activity of adults with children, but to the violence that may have been used.
-This, however, he believed to be atypical, since real paedophiles do not use violence, but on the contrary are "highly sensitive to damage to children".
-In 1999, Kentler announced a book publication about "the approximately 35 lawsuits against innocent people that I have accompanied as an expert witness," but then left the manuscript (Parents Under Suspicion – Of Sexual Abuse) unpublished.
+Kentler did not attribute injustice to the sexual activity of adults with children but to the violence that may have occurred.
+This, however, he believed to be atypical, since real paedophiles do not use violence but are "highly sensitive to damage to children".
+In 1999, Kentler announced the publication of a book about "the approximately 35 lawsuits against innocent people whom I have accompanied as an expert witness," but then abandoned the manuscript (Parents Under Suspicion – Of Sexual Abuse) unpublished.
 In the same year he declared:

 Reception

 Kentler did not hide the fact that he placed young people with pedophiles he knew.
 He reported about it in his book Leihväter from 1989.
-After the magazine EMMA had reported on his activities in 1993, he was shouted down by feminist activists at an event in Hanover in 1993 and received a punch in the face from a listener.
+After the magazine EMMA reported on his activities in 1993, he was shouted down by feminist activists at an event in Hanover and punched in the face by an audience member.